EvanQuan/qvim/README.md

 My Vim Configurations
 ==============
 These are the current Vim settings I'm using.
-It uses Atom's One Dark colorscheme and has some common plugins for ease of use.
+It uses Atom's One Dark colorscheme (alterantively Solarized, if enabled in the settings) and has some common plugins for ease of use.

 Why Use This?
 -----------
 You shouldn't.
 There are many more developed configurations out there on ***thyne intertoobz*** that have been iterated on over the years by people who actually know what they're doing.

 Installation
 -----------